 Can Those Pesky Fees Be Avoided?

 It appears that there is a way to avoid fees associated with checking accounts.
 One way is to follow the advice of always maintaining a positive balance in your account.
 Even if you do so, though, you could still be hit with some other hidden fees from your traditional bank.
-Another option is to open a non-traditional banking account with Chime.
+Another option is to open a non-traditional banking account through Chime.
 With this type of account, you will never have to worry about a negative balance or about hidden fees.
 There simply are none.

 This page is for informational purposes only.
 Chime does not provide financial, legal, or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for financial, legal or accounting advice.
 You should consult your own financial, legal and accounting advisors before engaging in any transaction.